MaterializeInc/materialize/doc/user/content/ops/network-security/privatelink.md

     );
     ```

-    Update the list of the availability zones to match the ones that you are using in your AWS account.
+    Update the list of the availability zones to match the ones in your AWS account.

 {{< /tab >}}
 {{< tab "AWS RDS">}}